Rose Medical Center: Orthopedics & total joint replacement

 The Rose Orthopedic and Spine Center is a fully integrated program that offers orthopedic and spine surgeries.
 In spring 2016, the hospital opened a fully renovated unit to accommodate patients who need spine care, sports medicine treatment, knee, shoulder and hip replacements.

 Women's care

-Rose's comprehensive women's health care program offers care for women throughout their lifespans—from gynecology and preventative care through obstetric care, heart care, cancer care, mammograms and through post-menopausal care.
-In 2016, Rose launched a campaign of women who have received care at the hospital throughout their lifetime.
+Rose's comprehensive women's health care program includes gynecology, preventative care, obstetric care, heart care, cancer care, mammograms and post-menopausal care.
+In 2016, Rose launched an advertising campaign featuring women who have received care at the hospital throughout their lifetime.

 On March 8, 2022, Rose Women's Hospital, a comprehensive reorganization and expansion of women's services at Rose Medical Center, was announced.